satyrnidae/foxcraft-dungeon-loot-2/README.md

 Additional shoutouts go to Link2_thepast's [Custom Music Discs](https://www.reddit.com/r/Minecraft/comments/picmad/my_datapack_lets_you_add_lots_of_custom_music/) datapack generator, though generated code was not imported into this pack.

-Assets include a set of custom music disc sound files which are mixed-down mono versions of Wolfgun's album [RUNNING](https://wolfgun.bandcamp.com/album/running).
+Older commits of assets may include a set of custom music disc sound files which are mixed-down mono versions of Wolfgun's album [RUNNING](https://wolfgun.bandcamp.com/album/running).
+These files are excluded in more recent versions.
 The album can be downloaded for free or at any price through Wolfgun's Bandcamp page, and I highly recommend doing so.